website: www.dnmc.co.nz

 In New Zealand children up to age 6 years are eligible for free immunisations.
 To help us establish what vaccinations your child needs it is helpful if you provide us with any records of previous immunisations they have had either here or overseas.
 To enable our nurses to have this information up to date on our computer system please bring any vaccination records to the medical centre soon after you enrol.
 We are happy to make a copy so you don’t need to leave originals with us.
 Please speak to a nurse for more information or if you have any questions about childhood immunisations

-We offer a secure online patient portal for booking your appointments, requesting repeat prescriptions and viewing some test results.
+We offer a secure online patient portal for requesting repeat prescriptions and viewing some test results.
 Reception can register you for that.

 It is our policy that informed consent must be obtained from the patient for each proposed treatment or procedure without pressure, harassment or coercion.
 All verbal and written consent will be recorded.
 Patient consent will be obtained prior to medical or nursing student’s involvement with any observation, assessment, treatment, or evaluation.